ttntm/ttntm/src/pages/interests.md

 - Cycling and bicycle maintenance
 - Gardening, hiking and nature
 - Home improvements and DIY projects
+- Playing guitar, experimenting with gear, and audio engineering
 - Reading and learning about (new) things

 ## Disinterests